Handi-Zhang/Handi-Zhang.github.io/_pages/cv.md

 Education
 ======
+* Ph.D. student in Applied Mathematics and Computational Science, University of Pennsylvania, Now
 * M.A. in Applied Mathematics and Computational Science, University of Pennsylvania, 2023
 * B.S. in Applied Mathematics; B.A. in Economics, University of California, San Diego, 2021

 Experience
 ======
+* Spring 2024: Teaching Assistant
+  * Department of Mathematics, MATH 6035

-* Fall 2023 - Spring 2024(expected): Research Assistant
+* Fall 2023 - Spring 2024: Research Assistant
   * Perelman School of Medicine, Unviversity of Pennsylvania
   * Supervisor: Dr. Li Shen